gmantas93/assignments/Canon.md

 * **Arneson, R.**, "Equality of Opportunity", _The Stanford Encyclopedia of Philosophy_ (Summer 2015 Edition), Edward N. Zalta (ed.), URL = <http://plato.stanford.edu/archives/sum2015/entries/equalopportunity/>.

-* **Azmat G., Petrolongo B.**, 2014, “Gender and the labor market: What have we learned from field and lab experiments?”, _United Kingdom Centre for Economic Performance (LSE)_
+* **Azmat G., Petrolongo B.**, 2014, “Gender and the labor market: What have we learned from field and lab experiments?”, _United Kingdom Centre for Economic Performance (LSE)_.

 * **Balafoutas L. and Sutter M.**, 2010.
-“Gender, Competition and the Efficiency of Policy Interventions, IZA Discussion Papers 4955, _Institute for the Study of Labor (IZA)_
+“Gender, Competition and the Efficiency of Policy Interventions”, IZA Discussion Papers 4955, _Institute for the Study of Labor (IZA)_.

 * **Boeri, T. and van Our, J.**, 2013. _The Economics of Imperfect Labor Markets_.
 Second edition.
-Princeton University Press
+Princeton University Press.

 * **Bureau of Labor Statistics, United States**, 2016.
 Current Population Survey.
-Retrieved from: http://data.bls.gov/cgi-bin/surveymost?le
+Retrieved from: http://data.bls.gov/cgi-bin/surveymost?le.

-* **Blau F. and Kahn L. 2000.** “Gender Differences in Pay”. _Journal of Economic Perspectives._ 14:4, pp.75 – 99.

-* **BusinessDictionary.** “Definition of labor force”, second definition: http://www.businessdictionary.com/definition/labor-force.html
+* **Bureau of Labor Statistics, United States**, 2015.
+Labor Force Statistics from the Current Population Survey.
+Retrieved from: https://www.bls.gov/cps/cpsaat22.htm.

+* **Correll, S., Bernard, S. and Paik, I.**, 2007.
+“Getting a Job: Is there a Motherhood Penalty?”. _American Journal of Sociology_.
+112(5): 1297-1338.

+* **Duncan, O. and Duncan, B.**, 1955.
+“A Methodological Analysis of Segregation Indexes”. _American Sociological Review_.
+20(2): 210-217.

-* **Education International**: “The Gender Pay Gap – reasons and implications”, second paper from the campaign “Pay Equity now”.
+* **Education International.**, 2005.
+“The Gender Pay Gap – reasons and implications”, second paper from the campaign “Pay Equity now”.

-* **Freeman R.**, 2008, “Labor productivity indicators comparison of two OECD databases productivity differentials & the Balassa-Samuelson effect”, _OECD Statistics Directorate_
+* **Freeman R.**, 2008.
+“Labor productivity indicators comparison of two OECD databases productivity differentials & the Balassa-Samuelson effect”, _OECD Statistics Directorate_.

 * **Gneezy, U., Niederle, M., & Rustichini, A.** 2003.
-Performance in Competitive Environments: Gender Differences. _Quarterly Journal of Economics_, 118(3): 1049-1074
+“Performance in Competitive Environments: Gender Differences”. _Quarterly Journal of Economics_, 118(3): 1049-1074.

+* **Goldin, C. and Rouse, C.** 2000.
+“Orchestrating Impartiality: The impact of bling auditions on female musicians”, _American Economic Review_.
+90(4): 715-741.

+* **Goldin, C.** 2014.
+“A Grand Gender Convergence: Its Last Chapter”. _American Economic Review_.
+104(4): 1091-1119.

-* **Hegewisch A. and Hartmann H.** 2014.
-“Occupational Segregation and the Gender Gap: A Job Half Done.”, _Institute for Women’s Policy Research._
+* **Hegewisch, A. and Hartmann, H.** 2014.
+“Occupational Segregation and the Gender Gap: A Job Half Done.”, _Institute for Women’s Policy Research_.

-* **Hill C.**, 2016, “The simple truth about the gender pay gap”, _American Association of University Women (AAUW)_
+* **Hill, C.**, 2016, “The simple truth about the gender pay gap”, _American Association of University Women (AAUW)_.

-* **Investopedia.** “DEFINITION of Labor Market”: http://www.investopedia.com/terms/l/labor-market.asp

-* **Kakwani N., Son.
-H. H.**, 2006, “The Gender Pay Gap over Women’s Working Lifetime”, _International Poverty Centre_, United Nations Development Programme;
+* **Kakwani, N., Son.
+H. H.**, 2006.
+“The Gender Pay Gap over Women’s Working Lifetime”, _International Poverty Centre_, United Nations Development Programme.

 * **Levine, L.**, 2004.
-The Gender Wage Gap and Pay Equity: Is Comparable Worth the Next Step? _Congressional Research Service_.
+“The Gender Wage Gap and Pay Equity: Is Comparable Worth the Next Step?” _Congressional Research Service_.

 * **Merriam-Webster**.
-“DEFINITION of Quota”: http://www.merriam-webster.com/dictionary/quota
+“DEFINITION of Quota”, URL: http://www.merriam-webster.com/dictionary/quota.

 * **Noland, M. et al**.
 2016.
-Is Gender Diversity Profitable?
-Evidence from a Global Survey. _Peterson Institute for International Economics_.
+“Is Gender Diversity Profitable?
+Evidence from a Global Survey”. _Peterson Institute for International Economics_.
 Working Paper 16-3.

-* **Pande, R., and Deanna F.**, 2012, “Gender Quotas and Female Leadership”, _Background Paper, World Development Report 2012_, The World Bank;
+* **Pande, R., and Deanna, F.**, 2012.
+“Gender Quotas and Female Leadership”, _Background Paper, World Development Report 2012_, The World Bank.

+* **Pew Research Center**, 2013.
+“On Pay Gap, Millennial Women Near Parity-For Now”.
+Washington, D.C.

-* **Phillips, Anne**, 2004 “Defending equality of outcome” _Journal of Political Philosophy_, 12 (1). pp. 1-19.
-ISSN 1467-9760
+* **Phillips, A.**, 2004.
+“Defending equality of outcome” _Journal of Political Philosophy_, 12 (1). pp. 1-19.
+ISSN 1467-9760.

-* **Roemer J.E and Trannoy A.** 2013 “Equality of Opportunity”, Cowles Foundation Discussion Paper No. 192, Yale University.
+* **Roemer, J.E. and Trannoy A.**, 2013 “Equality of Opportunity”, _Cowles Foundation_, Discussion Paper No. 192, Yale University.

 * **UNESCO Institute for Statistics**, 2016.
-Enrolment per 100,000 inhabitants: tertiary education.
-Retrieved from: http://data.uis.unesco.org/Index.aspx?queryid=131#
+“EEnrolment per 100,000 inhabitants: tertiary education”.
+Retrieved from: http://data.uis.unesco.org/Index.aspx?queryid=131#.

-* **Weber, A. and Zulehner, C.** 2009.
-Competition and Gender Prejudice: Are Discriminatory Employers Doomed to Fail?
-IZA DP No. 4526.
+* **Weber, A. and Zulehner, C.**, 2009.
+“Competition and Gender Prejudice: Are Discriminatory Employers Doomed to Fail?”.
+IZA DP No. 4526, _Institute for the Study of Labor (IZA)_.